 The Seven Years’ War and the Siege of Quebec

-While the library holds many histories and primary source compilations relating to the many sieges of Quebec during the 17th and 18th centuries (see American Revolution), the majority of the IHR’s collection on the subject focus on the British conquest of the city along with the rest of New France during the Seven Years’ War.
-Highlights for this topic include documentary compilations of the journals and correspondence of British and French commanders during the war.
+While the library holds many histories and primary source compilations relating to the many sieges of Quebec during the 17th and 18th centuries (see American Revolution), the majority of the IHR’s collection on the subject focuses on the British conquest of the city, along with the rest of New France, during the Seven Years’ War.
+Highlights for this topic include documentary compilations of the journals, and correspondence of British and French commanders during the war.

 - Richard Middleton, ed., Amherst and the conquest of Canada: selected papers from the correspondence of Major-General Jeffery Amherst while commander-in-chief in North America from September 1758 to December 1760 (Stroud, 2003).

 - Louis-Antoine de comte Bougainville, Écrits sur le Canada: mémoires-journal-lettres (Sillery, Quebec: 1993).